This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 You can also get up close with six sphinxes (try saving that after a pint of beer) that remain from the Crystal Palace Exhibition Building and used to adorn the regal terraces, based on a sphinx that was on display in France’s Louvre museum.

 They were repainted red in recent years to restore them to their original colour, after being on the national ‘At Risk’ register.
 We are also led to believe more than one sphinx is classed as ‘spinghes’ but it looks odd (the ‘riddle of the sphinx’ eh) so we’ll include both just in case…

 Open weekends, bank holidays and school holidays, you can hire a pedalo for as little as £5.

 A serene setting (if you don’t include the nearby dinosaurs) that is always a lot less busy than other London boating lakes such as Victoria Park or Hyde Park.

 A statue of Guy The Gorilla was unveiled at Crystal Palace Park in 1961, by sculptor David Wynne, depicting London Zoo’s most popular primate, who died at the ripe old gorilla age of 32 years old.

 He was said to be the very same ape that they studied the movements of, for the opening sequences for Space Odyssey 2001.

 Further fun things to do in Crystal Palace Park include :

-The National Sports Centre was also constructed here in the 1960s, alongside an athletics centre, which was the first of its kind in the UK
+The National Sports Centre was also constructed in Crystal Palace Park in the 1960s, alongside an athletics centre, which was the first of its kind in the UK.

-Crystal Palace Bowl played host to the likes of international supergroups like Pink Floyd, The Beach Boys, Bob Marley and the Wailers, Coldplay and…erm…East 17.
-Although now no longer used due to damage and disrepair, there are plans backed by the local council to bring it back to life.
+Crystal Palace Bowl has played host to the likes of international supergroups like Pink Floyd, The Beach Boys, Bob Marley and the Wailers, Coldplay and…erm…East 17.

 How to get to the Crystal Palace dinsoaurs